 6.5.
 California's sentencing enhancement for personal use of a dangerous or deadly weapon -- Penal Code 12022 PC

-If the judge/jury believes the allegation that you used your concealed knife, you face one (1) year in state prison... in addition to... the penalty you receive for possessing it.37
+If the judge/jury believes the allegation that you used your concealed knife, you face one (1) year in California state prison -- in addition to the penalty you receive for possessing the knife.37

 This sentencing enhancement cannot be filed in conjunction with brandishing a weapon, because use of the weapon is already an element of that offense.

 Call us for help...

 If you or loved one is charged with carrying an illegal dirk or dagger and you are looking to hire an attorney for representation, we invite you to contact us at Shouse Law Group.
 We can provide a free consultation in office or by phone.
 We have local offices in Los Angeles, the San Fernando Valley, Pasadena, Long Beach, Orange County, Ventura, San Bernardino, Rancho Cucamonga, Riverside, San Diego, Sacramento, Oakland, San Francisco, San Jose and throughout California.

 1 Penal Code 16470.
 As used in this part, "dirk" or "dagger" means a knife or other instrument with or without a handguard that is capable of ready use as a stabbing weapon that may inflict great bodily injury or death.
 A nonlocking folding knife, a folding knife that is not prohibited by Section 21510, or a pocketknife is capable of ready use as a stabbing weapon that may inflict great bodily injury or death only if the blade of the knife is exposed and locked into position.